At first glance, creative project managers in project management might seem like an oxymoron.

 What is a creative project manager?

-A creative project manager brings together a wide array of people: stakeholders, clients, company management; but their defining relationship is their work with creatives.
+A creative project manager brings together a wide array of people: stakeholders, clients, and company management, but their defining relationship is their work with creatives.
 Managing graphic designers, web designers, copywriters, content creators, UX designers, videographers, photographers, and more, comes with a unique set of challenges.
 Projects can range from creating copy and design for a website to large-scale advertisements and video production.
 People in this role need to foster an environment of inspiration while honoring the creative process and still delivering projects on time.

 A creative project manager’s responsibilities fall into three buckets: